Developer-RONNIE/DSA_C-/5-Functions/Notes/Notes.md

 - Generally in C++ we store data in either stack / heap memory.
 - Static data is stored in stack whereas, dynamic data is stored in heap memory.
 - Hence, Functions are stored in Stack.
+- If any Primitive datatype is stored in a function then they are stored as pass by value.

 ### READ MORE